whataa/pandora/README.md

 ## Thanks

 Pandora was developed on the shoulders of giants.
-Thanks to the following open source projects:
+Thanks to the following open source projects or person:

+- Logo and Icon are produced by the designer [Zularizal](https://github.com/zularizal).

 - Inspired by Flipboard's open source iOS platform debugging tool [FLEX](https://github.com/Flipboard/FLEX)；